 - The Aircraft Manufacturer is now in compliance with their Microsoft enterprise agreement.

 - They’re no longer at risk of an audit penalty when Microsoft asks for an audit at their next annual renewal.

-This is an example of an unbudgeted risk the SAM mangers didn’t know was out there nor had the CFO budgeted for $3.5M MS project server.
+This is an example of an unbudgeted risk the SAM managers didn’t know was out there, nor had the CFO budgeted for a $3.5M MS project server.
 Not only did we find that, but now the SAM team knows what to look for so it never happens again.

-Thanks to the Pragmatic ITAM Method, The aircraft manufacturer evaded a $3.5M penalty and now knows how to avoid such bogeys in the future!
+Thanks to the Pragmatic ITAM Method, The aircraft manufacturer avoided a $3.5M penalty and now knows how to avoid such bogeys in the future!